Fudmottin/chatgpt_cli/README.md

 As this is experimental, there will be changes (unless I lose interest).
 Better command processing is desired.
 You type quit to quit.
 Or you can do CTRL-C. Integrating other models is also on the TODO list.

+Windows users are on their own.
+The code is pretty standard C++ stuff.